 On the other hand, for some believers, Make Today Count may appear be too secular.
 Maxwell contends that his principles are to be found in the scriptures, but he provides few references to back up his assertions.
 If you want in-depth Bible-study on these topics, you will have to look elsewhere.
 Nevertheless, the topics that Maxwell covers in Make Today Count are certainly important to believers, so I suspect that many Christians will find that Make Today Count has a lot to offer.

 Value for Money

 According to Amazon, much of the material in the book was covered in his earlier work, Today Matters, so readers of the earlier volume may not find much new material here.
 Others may find much of the material self-evident or common sense.
 Frankly, I envy such people!
-For everyone else, I think there are valuable lessons to be learned from this text.
+For the rest of us, there are valuable lessons to be learned from this book.
 As such, I think it is well worth the cover price.

 Apparently, Stephen Covey called this book,